janmarthedal/janmr.com/content/blog/2023/12/origin-centered-simple-linear-regression.md

 $$
 a = \frac{s_{xy}}{s_{xx}} \quad \text{and} \quad b = 0.
 $$

+Note how, when given mass-centered points, the best fitting line always passes through the origin.

 <figure>
   <img src="/media/simple-linreg/origin-line.svg" class="img-responsive" alt="The line that best fits a set of points in the plane with center of mass at the origin">